-The Local Government Act articulates that "the role of a Council is to provide good governance in its municipal district for the benefit and wellbeing of the municipal community" (section 8 (1)).
+According to the Local Government Act, "the role of a Council is to provide good governance in its municipal district for the benefit and wellbeing of the municipal community" (section 8 (1)).
 This aligns with the Vision of the Play and Open Space Strategy.

-Council is advocating for good development which will contribute to the value and wellness to local communities.
-The Public Open Space Contribution Policy was adopted in accordance with the requirements of the Subdivision Act 1988 (the SA 1988) and the Planning and Environment Act 1987 (the P&EA 1987) as part of the subdivision process, to give guidance to officers and developers for consistency and uniformity requiring POS contributions across the municipality.
+Council is committed to fostering development that enhances the value and wellness of local communities.
+The Public Open Space Contribution Policy was adopted in accordance with the requirements of the Subdivision Act 1988 (the SA 1988) and the

+Planning and Environment Act 1987 (the P&EA 1987) as part of the subdivision process, to guide officers and developers in maintaining consistency and uniformity in public open space.